jakubkid/trafficSign/writeup.md

 | Warning animal   		| Warning animal 				 				|
 | Warning right turn    | Warning right turn    	    				|

-Even though RGB validation accuracy was 0.942 (grayscale 0.952) it had troubles with dark images and detected wrongly 50kmh limit.
+For RGB image input accuracy was 80% (validation accuracy was 94.2%),it had troubles with dark images and detected wrongly 50kmh limit .
+For grayscale image input accuracy was 100% (validation accuracy was 95.2%)

 #### 3. Model certainty
 First five softmax probabilities for grayscale images: